nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

+### Hash
+A fixed-length fingerprint of variable-size input, produced by a hash function.

+---

 ### Hash Rate
-A measure of the speed at which a computer is able to complete cryptographic operations.
-These operations are known as "hashing", and are often measured in hashes per second.
+Hash rate is a measure of the computational power per second used when mining.
+These operations are known as "hashing".

 #### See Also
 - [Miner](#miner)